Long after initial repair and repainting, the bungalow is weathering well |

 façade and its welcoming verandah with heavy timbers and high stone piers.
 Perched high on a

-rocky, treed site, it oozed curb appeal (even though there were then no curbs,
+rocky, treed site, it just oozed curb appeal (even though there were still no curbs,

 this being original suburbia) and charm: a small, artistic house in a picturesque setting.
-The would-be gardener in me was also thoroughly taken with the possibilities of the site, which appeared inexhaustible.
+The would-be gardener in me was also thoroughly taken with the possibilities of the site, which seemed inexhaustible.

-Touring the inside with a gaggle of potential buyers, I quickly
+Touring the inside with a gaggle of other potential buyers, I immediately

-noted some of the incongruous updating that had put me off quickly in other
+noticed some of the same incongruous updating that had put me off in other

 character homes.
-Typically such ‘remuddlings’ (as Jane Powell puts it so aptly) vie baldly with the original building program,
+Typically such ‘remuddlings’ (as Jane Powell calls them) vie baldly with the original program,

-inducing feelings of pessimism about ever trying to put it all right.
+inducing pessimism about ever succeeding in putting it right again.
 If you find

-yourself doubting the money and effort it would take to undo some garrish twist of new decor,
+yourself doubting the money and effort it would take to undo some garish twist of decor,

 the message is that you likely aren’t really sold on the underlying structure.
-In this
+Here I felt strangely indifferent to the mistakes, cavalier even about setting

 them right.